VipulGirishKumar/Trivia-Quiz-App/README.md

 Concurrently run both the frontend, and backend application.
 React front-end is available at `localhost:4000`, and the GraphQL Playground is available at `localhost:4000/api`

 **NOTE**: You must run `npm install -g concurrently` before running this command.
-If you're on mac it might not work.
+If you're on mac it might not work, then run the following separately.

 #### `npm run frontend`